tsvikas/dotlink/README.md

-This module provides functionality to safely install softlinks (symbolic links) of files and directories.
+This script install softlinks of files and directories.

-It creates a backup of any existing file.
+It creates a backup of any existing file, unless it's the correct link already.

-It's particularly useful for managing dotfiles and configuration files as links from a central location.
+It's particularly useful for managing dotfiles as links from a central location.